jesuscuevas/csus_website/_posts/2020-01-22-stat196k-schedule.md

     - stat196k
 ---

-Here is a tentative schedule of topics for STAT 196K.
+Here is a tentative outline of topics for STAT 196K.
-The topics are designed for a logical progression to achieve the following learning outcomes:
+The goal of the course is to achieve the following learning outcomes.

 ## Learning Outcomes